Web Analytics Made Easy - Statcounter

 Step 5.
 Evaluate and monitor model performance

-• MLflow: Track experiments and compare performance across different versions of your LLM
+• MLflow — Track experiments, compare performance across model versions

-• Prometheus and Grafana: Monitor your response times and server performance in real time
+• Prometheus + Grafana — Real-time response times and server performance

 Step 6.
 Conduct Rigorous User Testing and Improve the Model